Balladebits/Balladebits/README.md

 I'm NOT an artist but i like drawing sometimes

+I'm In:
-I'm mostly like at the docks (+18 English Server Only) and frequently join parties
+- +18 Server: mostly at the docks
+- Safe Spanish/Portuguese: Cookie Run/FNAF area (DNIUF)
+- +18 Spanish/Portuguese: Docks & Café

 DNI if:
 - Minor